srivani2142874/MQ_DFDL/README.md

 # MQ_DFDL
-creating dfdl schema. using mq nodes for converting json to xml format.Using filter node to route based on the conditon
+creating dfdl schema.
+Using MQ nodes for converting json to xml format.
+Using filter node to route based on the conditon.